 Demoing Hip - Hop, R&B or Pop

 Originally called 'Kids in Love' is saved on hard- drive for my personal review.
 As more I am listening to it as more my confidence is growing regarding the vocal performance style.
-Now it feels that hip - hop could win over pop or r&b at this moment with a rapping artist, if you're around, please hit me up for the collaboration!
+Now it feels that hip - hop could win over pop or r&b at this moment with a rapping artist.

 Intentionally I am not publishing my own crappy voice-over, but instead I would love to introduce with the instrumental mood and back vocal parts, not master quality.